 We offer our assistance in financial, funding and employed matters, as well as in various matters of changes and development of your company.
 Feel free to contact us!
 Tel.
 050 597 3887, firstname.lastname@example.org, weekdays at.
 9 – 16.

 We have listed on this site various useful links for you and we are constantly updating the page.

 Sources of funding for coping with the coronavirus situation:

 – Labour market support for entrepreneurs and self-employed persons

 – Cost support is intended for companies whose turnover has fallen significantly as a result of the coronavirus and which have costs that are difficult to adjust.
-The first application round ended on 31.8.2020.
-The second application round for cost support has started and will end on February 26, 2021 at 4.15 pm.
-The third application round for cost support starts on April 27, 2021 and will end on June 23, 2021.
+The forth application round starts in august.

 – Business Finland provides loan financing for long-term research, development and innovation activities to SMEs and midcap companies employing at least six people, as well as to foundations and associations doing significant business.